|Digital-Desert : Mojave Desert||Visit us on Facebook -- Desert Gazette -- Desert Link|

 The Paiutes allegedly were attacking travelers and stealing stock along the road between Los Angeles and Salt Lake.
 In January of 1860, a cattleman had been killed at Bitter Spring, reportedly by Paiutes; a couple of months later, two teamsters had been felled near the same spot.

 The Southern Paiutes of the Mojave were not one tribe, but rather several small scattered groups that spoke in the Shoshonean language.
 They called themselves the Nuwu, Shoshone for “The People”.
 For centuries, the Nuwu struggled to survive in the desert that lay between Utah and California.
 They sustained themselves on a diet of desert plants--pinon pine nuts, roots, and mesquite seed--and fresh game (rabbits, mountain sheep, reptiles, and kangaroo rats.)

-The Vanyumes, an impoversihed tribelet, lived in the vicinity of the Bitter Creek.
+The Vanyumes, an impoverished tribelet, lived in the vicinity of the Mojave River.
 Their population was small.
 Father Garces, who visited the region in 1776, mentioned villages ranging in size from 25-40 souls.

 For decades, tribesmen from as far away as southern Utah would cross Cajon Pass to plunder the vast herds grazing near the pueblo of Los Angeles.
 Major Lewis Armistead, writing from Fort Mojave, remarked:

 My opinion as to the treatment of the Whalupi and Paiyte [sic] is to shoot them whenever you can, as I believe it impossible to keep them from stealing horses, mules, or anything else, when a good opportunity offers.
 These Indians, the Payutes [sic] especially, are generally in a half-starved state—they steal to eat—sometimes to live—They will always be troublesome and difficult to manage, not from their numbers, but from the character of the country they inhabit.